Upper East Side Real Estate For Sale

 There are only a few places in the world as understatedly elegant as the Upper East Side.
 Old-moneyed, sophisticated, and upscale, it has long been the preferred address of America’s most prominent families, such as the Kennedys, the Rockefellers, and the Vanderbilts.
 Without a doubt, this Manhattan neighborhood perfectly encapsulates luxury in New York City.

-But the Upper East Side offers so much more than designer boutiques and ornate neoclassical and neo-gothic mansions.
+But the Upper East Side Real Estate offers so much more than designer boutiques and ornate neoclassical and neo-gothic mansions.
 Great schools, lush pockets of green that change colors depending on the season, fine museums, and abundant culture add significant substance to the neighborhood’s style.

 The Upper East Side is located in Manhattan, bounded by 96th St. to 59th St. to the north and south, the East River to the east, and Fifth Avenue to the west.
 It is tucked in between East Harlem and Midtown East.
 Across the East River is the Queens neighborhood of Astoria.